Femara

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to letrozole, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to letrozole, other medications, foods, dyes, or preservatives

 What should I watch for while using Femara?

-Do not become pregnant while taking this medicine or for 3 weeks after stopping it.
-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Do not become pregnant while taking this medication or for 3 weeks after stopping it.
+Women should inform their care team if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
-Talk to your health care professional or pharmacist for more information.
-Do not breast-feed while taking this medicine or for 3 weeks after stopping it.
+Talk to your care team or pharmacist for more information.
+Do not breast-feed while taking this medication or for 3 weeks after stopping it.

 Where should I keep my medicine?